Belgrave Road — A family bathroom in deep teal.

 Duration 3 weeks

-This was a family bathroom for a young family.
-The brief was: nice, durable, not babyish.
-We delivered all three.
+A family bathroom for a young family.
+The brief was: durable, quietly grown-up, not babyish.

-The wall tile is a deep teal ceramic, hand-glazed so each tile has a slightly different finish.
-It's laid in a stack-bond — vertical lines straight up, no offset — which makes the cuts unforgiving but the wall feels modern.
+The wall tile is a deep teal ceramic, hand-glazed so each tile sits slightly differently to its neighbours.
+We laid it in stack-bond — vertical lines straight up, no offset — which makes the cuts unforgiving but the wall feels modern.
 The grout is a soft cream, slightly contrasting, so the pattern reads.

-The shower is in the corner with a glass screen.
-Rainfall head is set into the ceiling rather than wall-mounted, which means the plumbing runs above the ceiling line and the wall is uninterrupted.
-The feed for it had to go in before the ceiling did, and it had to be in exactly the right place.
+The shower is in the corner, with a glass screen.
+The rainfall head is set into the ceiling rather than wall-mounted, so the plumbing runs above the ceiling line and the wall is uninterrupted.
+The feed had to go in before the ceiling did, in exactly the right place.
 We laid that out with the client before any tiles went up.

-The vanity is a floating oak unit with a moulded basin.
-We hung it off the wall on a steel sub-frame so the floor below is uncluttered — easier to mop, and it makes the room feel a bit bigger.
-Above it, a frameless oval mirror, and either side, two designer sconces with cream globes and warm orange backplates.
-That's the only colour accent in the room.
-It works because it's the only one.
+The vanity is a floating oak unit with a moulded basin, hung off the wall on a steel sub-frame so the floor below is uncluttered — easier to mop, and it makes the room feel a bit bigger.
+Above it, a frameless oval mirror; either side, two designer sconces with cream globes and warm orange backplates.
+The only colour accent in the room.
+It works because it is the only one.

-The floor is a terrazzo-effect porcelain.
-Easy to clean, hard to mark, looks the part.
-Under it, full underfloor heating.
+The floor is a terrazzo-effect porcelain, with full underfloor heating beneath.
 The radiator next to the shower is a chrome ladder rail, big enough for a couple of full-size towels.

-The job took three weeks start to finish.
-The client moved back in the same evening we cleared the dust sheets.
+Three weeks start to finish.
+The clients moved back in the same evening we cleared the dust sheets.

 Considering a similar project?